Solu-victoria/Solu-victoria/README.md

 Skills: PHP | JavaScript | Laravel | MySQL | HTML | CSS | Bootstrap
 </div>

-- 🔭 I’m currently working on [Multi-vendor E-commerce site API](https://www.fothiosmed.com/).
+- 🔭 I’m currently working on the V2 of [BlockchainUNN's Website](https://blockchainunn.org/).

 - 🌱 I’m currently learning more about Node.js and Python.